vedph/gve-doc/export/index.md

 We can devise 4 main stages in the pipeline flow:

-1. **preprocessing**: adapt the input to the model used by the first part of the pipeline (in this case using a _tree builder_), i.e. a "linear tree".
+1. **preprocessing**: adapt the input to the model used by the first part of the pipeline (in this case using a _tree builder_), i.e. a _linear tree_.
 This is a tree structure having a single branch and starting with a blank root node.
 Every text segment being processed is represented by a node; and each node is child of the node with the previous segment, and parent of the node with the next one.
 So, at start this tree is functionally like an array: we just have a sequence of segments.
-Yet, in the next stages the tree may branch and transform as required by the desired output.
+Yet, in the next stages the tree may branch and [transform](export-trees.md) as required by the desired output.
 2. **tree filtering**: the tree passes through any number of _tree filters_, which can freely transform it.
 Each filter has a tree as its input, and the same tree or a new one as its output.
 The output of each filter will thus be the input for the next one.
 3. **tree rendering**: the tree structure is materialized into some text-based output format, using a _tree renderer_.
 This receives the filtered tree as its input, and outputs an object whose type depends on the renderer: it might be a string, an object representing an XML element, etc.
 4. **text filtering**: the output is optionally further refined by passing through a sequence of _text filters_.
 Despite their name, these filters are free to represent their object in the way it best fits their task.
 For instance, some of them just look at the text as a string, while others may look at it as an XML element using a structured object to represent it.